d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

 [post hoc](https://en.wikipedia.org/wiki/Post_hoc),
 i.e., we estimate after we observe the facts, hence vulnerable to the associated fallacy.
-For now, we'll put the philosophy aside and stick to more tangible issues.
+For now, we will put the philosophy aside and stick to more tangible issues.

 In this chapter, to give you some intuition, we’ll focus on a few factors that tend